itsyouonline/caddy-integration/oauth/README.md

     # oauth2 redirect URL
     redirect_url    http://localhost:2015/_iyo_callback

-    # scopes allowed to access this protected paths
+    # Organizations allowed to access the protected paths
     # leave it blank if you want to ignore it
-    scopes          user:memberof:mylab
+    organizations   /developer  mylab.developer
+    organizations   /manager    mylab.manager

     # usernames allowed to access this protected paths
     # leave it blank to allow all usernames
     # - each username need to be separated with `,`
     # - you can specify it in multiple lines
-    usernames       dodo,jon,ibk
+    usernames       /manager    iwan
 }

 ```

 ## Limitations

 Limitations:

-- can only specify one organization because of IYO limitation
+- each path can only specify one organization because of IYO limitation

 ## Build and Run in Development